ahmadammarm/finance-simulation/README.md

 - Time simulation: How many months to reach target with specific monthly savings
 - Educational content: Explanation of emergency fund importance and tips for building it

+### 5. Monthly Expense Simulation
+Simulation tool to help users plan their monthly expenses based on their salary and number of dependents.
+- Input: Monthly salary, number of dependents
+- Calculation: Suggested allocation of expenses into categories (housing, food, transportation, savings, etc.) based on Indonesian financial guidelines
+- Output: Breakdown of recommended monthly expenses by category
+- Status Indicator: Visual feedback on whether the user's salary is sufficient to cover recommended expenses (Healthy, Warning, Critical)
+- Educational content: Tips on managing monthly expenses effectively

 ## Tech Stack